eugeniopasos/ME405_Romi/README.md

 ![image](https://github.com/user-attachments/assets/7ba4bc43-2b9c-462e-a30d-fc0775dd18af)
 ## Code Descriptions
 ### Main Code Description
+The main code is responsible for setting up the tasks, shares, and scheduler.
+For easy control, a button is implemented to start and stop Romi as needed.
+In addition, a voltage divider is used to keep track of the battery voltage to properly scale the gains.
+After the button has been pressed, the tasks are created and appended to the task list.
+Then a forever loop is entered to schedule the next task unless there is a keyboard interrupt or the button is pressed.
+If the button is pressed, the motor stop function is run, disabling the motor, and breaking out of the loop.
 ### Sensor Task Description
 The sensor task first begins by initializing the encoder, line sensor, and IMU objects.
 First, the line sensors are measured via an ADC.
 This returns an analog value of the sensor voltage, corresponding to the brightness of the line (0 = White, 4095 = Black).
 Then, the centroid of this distribution is found by normalizing each ADC values (dividing by 4095), and multiplying the resulting value by its position in the array and summing each element of the sensor array.
 With a seven sensor array, -3 corresponds to the left and +3 corresponds to the right.
 The resulting sum indicates where the line is most likely to be.
 This number is stored in the centroid shared variable.
 Then, the L_Encoder position, and R_Encoder position are collected from the encoders and stored as a shared variable.
 Finally, the heading is extracted from the IMU via I2C.
 ### Motor Task Description